-On 1 August 2013, NAMA established a new US subsidiary, National Asset Sarasota Limited Liability Company (NASLLC).
-NASLLC is a wholly owned subsidiary of NAPML, and was established to acquire a property asset located in the US, in settlement of debt owed to NAMA.
-The property was sold by NAMA in December 2014; however the subsidiary will remain in existence to acquire any US assets if required.
+On 1 August 2013, NAMA established a US subsidiary, National Asset Sarasota Limited Liability Company (NASLLC).
+NASLLC is a wholly owned subsidiary of NAPML, and was established to acquire any property assets located in the US, if and when required.